Dambudzo Marechera: Legacy

-Marechera remains Zimbabwe's most important cultural product on the creative writing front.
-Since his death, dozens of younger writers and many of his colleagues have written numerous accounts and biographies detailing his troubled life and works.
+Since Marechera's death, dozens of younger writers and many of his colleagues have written numerous accounts and biographies detailing his troubled life and works.
 In the 1990s, the most prominent were foreigners, especially the German scholar Flora Veit-Wild, who has written both a biography and a sourcebook of Marechera's life and works.
-What Wild misses dismally is the fact that Marechera edited his own life as he went along.
-Wild seems to take many of the things she got from Marechera as facts.
+However, she took many of the things she got from Marechera as facts.
 In an article in Wasafiri magazine in March 2012, Wild replied to the question about why she "did not write a proper Dambudzo Marechera biography" by saying: "My answer was that I did not want to collapse his multi-faceted personality into one authoritative narrative but rather let the diverse voices speak for themselves.
 But this is not the whole truth.
 I could not write his life story because my own life was so intricately entangled with his."
 She then described in detail her very personal involvement with him over an 18-month period.